gccloudone/aurora/content/en/rules-of-engagement.md

 ## Reporting and Support

-If you experience or witness behavior that violates these principles, please report it to our designated contact at `[email address]` or through the anonymous feedback form on `[link to form]`.
+If you experience or witness behavior that violates these principles, please report it to our designated contact at `aurora-aurore@ssc-spc.gc.ca`.
 We are committed to addressing all concerns promptly and maintaining a safe community environment.

 ## Learn More